global-asp/asp-source/en/0084_demane-and-demazane.md

 She found a stream to play in, and some trees to climb.

 She felt free and happy.
-“Perhaps,” she thought, “there are no cannibals.
-Perhaps Uncle said there were cannibals just to frighten us.”
+"Perhaps," she thought, "there are no cannibals.
+Perhaps Uncle said there were cannibals just to frighten us."

 ##
 The next day she felt bold enough to make a fire to warm herself.

 But she made it inside the cave with the door firmly shut – just to be on the safe side.
-“I’m sure it won’t matter if I put a little meat on the fire.
-It will be so good to have a cooked meal.”
+"I'm sure it won't matter if I put a little meat on the fire.
+It will be so good to have a cooked meal."

 ##
 When her brother came home he sang as usual,"Demazane, Demazane, child of my mother, open this cave to me.
 The swallows can enter it.
 It has two holes."

 She opened the door and let him in.

-When he saw the cooked meat, Demane asked, “How did you do this without a fire?”
-“I dried the meat in the sun outside the cave,” Demazane replied quickly.
+When he saw the cooked meat, Demane asked, "How did you do this without a fire?"
+"I dried the meat in the sun outside the cave," Demazane replied quickly.

 Demane was too tired to argue, and they sat down to enjoy the meal together.